 Did it say Hello?

 A few days ago, I had the incredible privilege of being sent the new iMac Pro for performance testing from Apple.
-I've been in the VFX (Visual Effects) industry for almost twenty years and during my journey had the chance to work on a wide variety of Video Games over at Blizzard Entertainment to collaborating on James Cameron's Avatar Sequels over at Lightstorm Entertainment.
+I've been in the VFX (Visual Effects) industry for almost twenty years and during my journey had the chance to work on a wide variety of Video Games Cinematics over at Blizzard Entertainment and more recently joined the team over at Lightstorm Entertainment to collaborate on James Cameron's Avatar Sequels.

-Over my two decades at creating computer-generated imagery, I had the chance to learn on Linux, complete many projects on Windows, and am now working on Avatar running the fully loaded Mac Pro.
+Over my two decades at creating CGI (computer-generated-imagery), I had the chance to learn on Linux, complete many projects on Windows, and am now running a fully loaded Mac Pro.

 I love my Mac Pro, and right when I thought it couldn't be better... this box shows up on my doorstep...
 The new 2017 iMac Pro...

-So, the current work I do on James Cameron's Avatar Sequels requires me to use many different Graphic Design software.
+My current line of work as a VFX Art Director requires me to use many different Graphic Design software.
 From Photoshop, to Maya, Keyshot, Vray, Final Cut Pro, Da Vinci Resolve, Nikon Capture NX to name a few...
 In fact, I have so many that setting up a new computer can be quite a project.
 Not to mentioned death by a thousand paper cut setting up email accounts and website login memberships and what not.
 But once again, Apple found a way to streamline everything into a single click solution.
 Apple Keychain, my Apple store account, and my Gmail account made everything ready to go.
 By just logging in Google Plus, Mail detected the account and my email was set up.
 Amazing.
 Once I logged into the App Store using my Apple ID, I was able to quickly download and run some software such as Final Cut and Da Vinci Resolve.
-The App store recognizes the software were already paid for, and in minutes I'm up and running.
+The App Store recognizes the software was already paid for, and in minutes I'm up and running.
 This really was my fastest transition from one computer another ... ever...